 Ephesians 1:4-5, Isaiah 53:1-11, Hebrews 2:9, 4:15; 2 Corinthians 5:21, 1 Corinthians 15:1-4, Titus 3:5-6, 2 Timothy 2:25, Romans 10:13, Romans 1:16, Ephesians 2:4-9

 THE CHURCH: GOD’S PEOPLE

-We believe that Jesus gave His church two primary ordinances: water baptism and Holy Communion.
-By repentance of sin and faith in Jesus, the Bible instructs us to be baptised in water by immersion as a picture of the death, burial, and resurrection of Jesus.
-Baptism is the outward demonstration of our inward change of heart; therefore, we baptise confessing believers who have willingly trusted themselves to Christ.
-Holy Communion is a regular observance the church shares together as a reminder that Jesus alone is the Saviour who died on the cross, in our place, for our sin, to bring us to God.
-The bread represents Christ’s body that was broken and the cup represents His blood that was shed for us.
+We believe that Jesus gave His church two primary ordnances to be observed regularly: water baptism and Holy Communion.
+By repentance of sin and faith in Jesus, the Bible instructs us to be baptized in water by immersion as a picture of the death, burial, and resurrection of Jesus.
+Baptism is the outward demonstration of our inward change of heart; therefore we baptise confessing believers who have willingly trusted themselves to Christ.
+Holy Communion is a regular observance the church shares together as a reminder that Jesus is alone is the Saviour who died on the cross, in our place, for our sins, to bring us to God.
+The bread represent Christ’s body that was broken and the cup represents His blood that was shed for us.

 THE BAPTISM AND GIFTS OF THE HOLY SPIRIT